 Jonathan is a Grade 4 prosecutor.

-He is regularly instructed by the Crown as leading counsel, or junior alone, in cases involving serious organised crime.
-He has particular experience and expertise in the prosecution of large scale, multi-defendant cases.
+He is almost exclusively instructed by the Crown as leading counsel, or junior alone, in cases involving very serious organised criminality, or homicide.
+He has particular experience and expertise in the prosecution of large scale, multi-defendant, cases.
+He regularly appears in cases as leading counsel, or junior counsel alone, whilst prosecuting cases in which defendants are represented by King’s Counsel.

-He also has a keen tactical approach to his work, regularly devising strategies to optimise his cases and ensure that they proceed efficiently and effectively.
-It is a combination that allows Jonathan to deploy his case in a potent and compelling manner.
+He has a keen tactical approach to his work, regularly devising strategies to optimise his cases and ensure that they proceed as efficiently and effectively as possible.
+It is a combination that allows Jonathan to deploy the prosecution case in a potent and compelling manner.

-Jonathan has a particular interest in cases involving the organised supply of controlled drugs, firearms and examination of significant quantities of mobile telephone evidence.
-He has established a strong reputation for his ability to deal with cases based primarily on circumstantial evidence.
+Jonathan has a particular interest in cases involving the organised supply of controlled drugs, firearms and involving examination of significant quantities of mobile telephone evidence.
+He has established a strong reputation for his ability to deal with cases based primarily on circumstantial evidence; in particular his presentation of mobile phone evidence.

-Such is the standard of Jonathan's work and dedication that he demonstrates to each of his cases that he has received commendations from various police forces recognising his efforts on a number of prosecutions.
+Such is the standard of Jonathan's work and dedication that he demonstrates to each of his cases.
+He has received formal commendations from various Police Forces, throughout the United Kingdom, recognising his efforts on a number of prosecutions.

 R v AK and 2 Others (Operation Dove)